------------------------------------------------------------------------------------------------

 Incidentally, the gas outage even caused Sarajevo's eternal flame -- a monument to victims of World War II -- to go out last week.

-when Hungary started shipping gas to Bosnia.
+The flame came on again when Hungary started shipping gas to Bosnia.

 But a major impact on the Balkans' economic growth is seen as unlikely.